 |2.
 Students develop and plan curriculum and instruction addressing goals and learning outcomes using best practices for the certification area.||

 2.1 Teacher candidates can identify and apply effective planning procedures for unit planning.

 2.2 Teacher candidates can create and align standards-based assessments through planning a unit.

 |3.
 Students effectively present instruction and manage diverse classroom environments, communicating effectively and professionally with adults and students.||

 3.1 Teacher candidates demonstrate knowledge of and capability to implementing a variety of instructional strategies and methods that emphasize student thinking and problem solving.

 3.2 Teacher candidates demonstrate thorough and accurate content knowledge of the content they teach and highlight key concepts and ideas

-4.1 Teacher candidates can analyze assessment data collected and reflect on assessment data results as well as their own performance.
+4.1 Teacher candidates effectively analyze classroom assessment data collected and reflect on assessment data results as well as their own performance.